 - Furniture: rustic pine hutch with seeded glass doors and iron hardware

-- Materials: unbleached linen, weathered pine, transferware porcelain, garden-fresh blooms
+- Materials: unbleached linen, aged pine, transferware porcelain, wild garden blooms

 16. Scalloped Shelf Styling